Westlands, Nairobi: Overview

-During the 1990s and early 2000s, as land and office space became scarce and exorbitantly priced in the central business district, more businesses have relocated to Westlands and Upper Hill, where land and office space are more readily available and less expensive.
+During the 1990s and early 2000s, as land and office space became scarce and exorbitantly priced in the central business district, more businesses relocated to Westlands and Upper Hill, where land and office space are more readily available and less expensive.
 Westlands was initially considered part of the Parklands area and straddled what is now Waiyaki Way, originally the Kenya-Uganda Railway.
 The area has been nicknamed Westie by the youth of Nairobi.
-It is nowadays typically inhabited by a significant number of the city's expatriate population.
 Muthaiga, a neighbourhood to the northeast of Westlands, but within the Westlands Division of the county, is rated the most affluent and most expensive neighbourhood in the country.

 Points of interest

 In Westlands or near the boundaries of the neighbourhood, there are several points of interest, including the following: